InnovatorMind/JsLab/Experimentations/ObjectDeepDive/Objects/object-keyword2.md

 - **Object Cloning**: Copy properties using `Object.assign()` or `Object.create()` for clean data workflows.
 - **Prototype Manipulation**: Manage inheritance in object-oriented programming (`Object.getPrototypeOf()` and `Object.setPrototypeOf()`).
 - **Immutability Enforcement**: Use `Object.freeze()` for secure configurations and state management.

-Is there a particular method you'd like to explore in depth?
-Or shall we dive deeper into object prototypes or inheritance? 😊